bia3334/interview_AI/README.md

 ### With Study Materials (PDF/Notes)

 1. Go to **Settings → API & Models → Documents**
-2. Click **Import document** and select your PDF/notes
+2. Click **Import document** and select your PDF or text file
 3. Wait for key information extraction (shows ✨ when ready)
+4. Click **View** to see the extracted key information
+5. Click **Activate** to use that document as context
-4. Now all your questions will reference this document first!
+6. Now all your questions will reference this document first!

 ### Quick Clipboard Mode